Ponderings on sobriety, neurodivergence, mental health & wellbeing

 As we approach the end of another year, you might be feeling that familiar mix of relief, exhaustion, and perhaps a determination that next year is not going to be so ‘stressful’, ‘hectic’, ‘disorganised’ ……. (insert your relevant adjective here).

-I don’t know about you but I’ve had one too many times where I’ve set lofty goals which have felt realistic after some time out but swiftly fade into the background once real life starts up again.
-Besides, goals can sometimes feels restrictive - we all know life is unpredictable and throws us curve balls, leaving goals falling by the wayside.
+I don’t know about you but I’ve had one too many times where I’ve set lofty goals which swiftly fade into the background once real life starts up again.
+So what if we approached 2026 differently and explored what we want our next year to look and feel like, based on our actual values rather than external ‘shoulds’?

 Read More